ggez/ggez/README.md

 * Interface for handling keyboard and mouse events easily through callbacks
 * Config file for defining engine and game settings
 * Easy timing and FPS measurement functions.
-* Math integration with `mint`.
+* Math library integration with `mint`.
 * Some more advanced graphics options: shaders, sprite batches and render targets

 ## Supported platforms

  * Fully supported: Windows, Linux
+ * Not officially supported but might work anyway: Mac, iOS
  * Work in progress: Web/WASM/Emscripten
  * Not officially supported yet (but maybe you can help!): Android
- * Will never officially support but might work anyway: Mac, iOS

 For details, see [docs/BuildingForEveryPlatform.md](docs/BuildingForEveryPlatform.md)